vcidst/minimal-mistakes/_posts/2016-09-16-markets-on-election.md

 > stability will come in the economic policies," brokerage firm Unicorn
 > Financial CEO G Nagpal said.

-There's a very clear spike of massive 15%.
+There's a clear spike of massive 15%.
 Market looks like in indifference till the results are announced followed by a sigh of relief.
 Markets like political stabiity.
 2009 elections meant 5 more years of nearly the same economic policy. \[1\]